cncf/ambassadors/2.0/Reimbursements_Meetup.md

 3. Wait for approval before spending the funds.
 4. If the funds are approved, submit an expense report using the above expense process.

+We try to reimburse you in less than 2 weeks.
 If you have any questions, please reach out to ambassador-support@cncf.io.